ariok/BWWalkthrough/README.md

 Video preview [Here](http://vimeo.com/106542773)

-The class comes with a set of **prebuilt animations** that are automatically applied to the subviews of each page but it can be  easily substituted by your custom animations.
+The class comes with a set of **prebuilt animations** that are automatically applied to the subviews of each page.
+This set can be  easily substituted by your custom animations.

 BWWT is essentially defined by 2 classes:
-**BWWalkthroughViewController** is the Master.
+**BWWalkthroughViewController** is the Master (or Container).
 It shows the walkthrough and contains UI elements shared among all the Pages (like UIButtons and UIPageControl).

 **BWWalkthroughPageViewController** defines every single Page that are going to be displayed with the walkthrough inside the Master.

 ## What it is not?
-BWWT is not a copy-paste-just-work class and it is not a fixed template walkthrough.
+BWWT is not a copy-paste/just-work class and it is not a fixed walkthrough template.
 If you need a simple no-configuration walkthrough, BWWT is not the right choice.

 ## How to use it?